Chapter 02: Martialism

 Nevertheless, the honorifics came almost without thought.
 "You honor us, Xifoclast.
 My father sends his blessings."
 Rowan bowed deeply, as any Mithran would expect.

-The rookie had hardly collected himself before Xifo’Asetayo was gone, and he was met by Alex and Dayo, sweat dripping from their chins.
-He needed a bath.
+The rookie had hardly collected himself before Xifo'Asetayo was gone, and he was met by Alex and Dayo, sweat dripping from their chins.
+He needed a meditative bath.

 "Shall we greet Tals'Ola in Foundation together?" asked Alex, hand extended.

-He tried to ignore Dayo’s stare as Alex laughed.
+He ignored Dayo's stare as Alex laughed.

 "Felix?
 Foundation would suit him poorly.
 Leave him to the kitchen or the garden."